 Formally, confidence set estimation forces us to inspect order two terms (i.e. the rate of convergence), typically convergence of the empirical variance.
 The word \textit{asymptotic} just means that the sample size increases to infinity.

 The outline of the paper is the following.
 In the next section the three main results are introduced.
-They are all related to weak convergence of random variables and vectors (see \citep{billing} for a classical monograph) and obtained under three different sets of assumptions.
+They are all related to weak convergence of random variables and vectors (see \cite{billing} for a classical monograph) and obtained under three different sets of assumptions.

 The two first consider the trajectory of single particles.
 The sample consists in the path of a fixed particle.
-We show that two different regimes should be investigated depending on the limiting behavior of $p_n$ and $g_n$.
+We show that two different regimes should be investigated depending on the limiting behavior of $p_n$ and $g_n$ .
 Briefly speaking : if the limits of $p_n$ and $g_n$ are distinct, the particles oscillate between them (which is a well-known characteristics of PSO), if the limits of $p_n$ and $g_n$ coincide, then particles converge at a fast, exponential, rate.

 In the oscillating case a classical Central Limit Theorem is obtained relying essentially on martingale difference techniques.
 In the non-oscillating situation, the particle converges quickly and we have to use random matrices products to obtain a non-standard CLT.
-As by-products of these two subsections we will retrieve confidence sets of the form $\Lambda\left(x_1^s \ldots x_n^s\right)$, depending on the $n$ positions of each particle $x^s$.
+As by-products of these two subsections we will retrieve confidence sets of the form $ \Lambda\left(x_1^s \ldots x_n^s\right)$, depending on the $n$ positions of each particle $x^s$.

 The third result states another classical CLT.
 The sample consists here in the whole swarm.
-This time the confidence set is of the form $\Lambda\left(x_n^1 \ldots x_n^S\right)$, depending on the $S$ particles of the swarm when the iteration step is fixed to $n$.
+This time the confidence set is of the form $ \Lambda\left(x_n^1 \ldots x_n^S\right)$, depending on the $S$ particles of the swarm when the iteration step is fixed at $n$.
 A numerical study and simulations are performed in a Python environment.
 A discussion follows.
-The derivations of the main theorems are collected in the last section.
+The derivations of the main theorems are collected in the last section and in the Appendix.